Dollar surges across board, oil-linked currencies fall

 LONDON, April 21 (Reuters) - The U.S. dollar rose on Tuesday against most major currencies as investors sought a safe haven after a plunge in oil prices a day earlier.

-U.S. crude oil futures plunged into negative territory for the first time on Monday, dragged by a supply glut and sagging demand due to the novel coronavirus pandemic though they managed to scrape back into positive territory early Tuesday.
+U.S. crude oil futures moved into negative territory for the first time on Monday, as a sharp fall in global fuel use due to the coronavirus pandemic creates a supply glut and a shortage of storage capacity.
 O/R

-Oil-linked currencies like the Norwegian crown and the Canadian dollar were the worst performing currencies on Tuesday, along with the Swedish crown, a currency very sensitive to global economic stability.
+Oil-linked currencies like the Norwegian crown and the Canadian dollar were Tuesday's worst-performing currencies, along with the Swedish crown, which is very sensitive to global economic stability.

+"Today’s price falls, and the associated sell-off in oil-linked currencies such as CAD and NOK, suggests market participants are bracing for a deeper and longer (oil) supply glut," said Ranko Berich, head of market analysis at Monex Europe.

 "The euro is suffering as markets contemplate the increased borrowing that will be necessary to fund the recovery" from COVID-19, said Marshall Gittler, analyst at broker BDSwiss.
-European countries have been issuing debt to support their economies which have been frozen by the lockdowns.
+European countries have been issuing debt to support their locked-down economies.

-Against the ultimate safe-haven currency - the Japanese yen - the dollar was last trading down 0.2% at 107.40 JPY=EBS.
+Against the safe-haven the Japanese yen, the dollar was last trading down 0.2% at 107.39 JPY=EBS.

-U.S. West Texas Intermediate crude for May delivery CLc1 was trading last -$2.51 per barrel, off a low of minus $40 hit in New York trading.
+U.S. West Texas Intermediate crude for May delivery CLc1 was trading last at minus $6.3 per barrel, off a low of -$40 hit in New York trading.

 Norwegian crown worst performing currency IMAGEhttps://reut.rs/2VOAWPm